Hastings Banda: Early life

 Kamuzu Banda was born Akim Kamnkhwala Mtunthama Banda near Kasungu in Malawi (then British Central Africa) to Mphonongo Banda and Akupingamnyama Phiri.
 His date of birth is unknown, as it took place when there was no birth registration documentation, but Banda himself often gave his date of birth as 14 May 1906.
 Later, when presented with evidence of certain tribal customs by a friend, Dr Donal Brody, Banda said: "No one knows the hour, the date, the month or the year in which I was born, although I now accept the evidence that you give me – March or April 1898."

 He left his village school near Mtunthama for his maternal grandparents' home and attended Chayamba Primary School in Chikondwa.
 In 1908, he moved to Chilanga mission station and was baptised in 1910.

 The name Kamnkhwala, meaning "little medicine", was replaced with Kamuzu, which means "little root".
 The name Kamuzu was given to him because he was conceived after his mother had been given root herbs by a medicine man to cure infertility.
 He took the Christian name of Hastings after being baptised into the Church of Scotland by Dr George Prentice, a Scot, in 1910, naming himself after John Hastings, a Scottish missionary working near his village whom he admired.
 The prefix "doctor" was earned through his education.

-Around 1915–1916, Banda left home on foot with Hanock Msokera Phiri, an uncle who had been a teacher at the nearby Livingstonia mission school, for Hartley, Southern Rhodesia (now Chegutu, Zimbabwe).
-He apparently wanted to enrol at the famous Scottish Presbyterian Lovedale Missionary Institute in South Africa but completed his Standard 8 education without studying there.
+Around 1915–16, he left home on foot with Hanock Msokera Phiri, an uncle who had been a teacher at the nearby Livingstonia mission school, for Hartley, Southern Rhodesia (now Chegutu, Zimbabwe).
+He desired to enroll at the Scottish Presbyterian Lovedale Missionary Institute in South Africa but completed his Standard 8 education elsewhere.

 In 1917, he left on foot for Johannesburg in South Africa.
 He worked at the Witwatersrand Deep Mine on the Transvaal Reef for several years.
 During this time, he met Bishop William Tecumseh Vernon of the African Methodist Episcopal Church (AME) who offered to pay his tuition fee at a Methodist school in the United States if he could pay his own passage.
 In 1925, he left for New York.